 - Strengthen our small communities through projects that focus on sustainability, longevity, and coordination.

 - Expand opportunities for regional innovation to maintain a competitive advantage, build on current prosperity, and detect emerging challenges.

-Advocating for Regional Government and Solutions
+Advocating for Regional Governments and Solutions

 - Regions represent the best of federalism – various levels of local government, each with different responsibilities, coming together with federal and state support to address the common needs of their residents.